How we find you the best home insurance quotes in B.C.

 Broad - A happy medium between a basic policy and a comprehensive policy, this covers the building and named contents or perils.

-No Frills - The option for homes which don’t meet the standards of most insurers, and require upgrades to physical problems.
+No-Frills - The option for homes that don’t meet the standards of most insurers, and require upgrades to physical problems.

 Personal liability - If someone is injured on your property, and they’re not a resident, personal liability insurance will cover some damages.
 For example, a passerby slips because you have not yet shovelled the snow on your walkway.

 Endorsements - These are additional or optional forms of coverage.
 Extra coverage is available for earthquakes and sewer backup coverage in low-lying areas.
 Depending on where you live and the structure of your home, earthquake coverage could cost between five and 50% of your premium.

 Who regulates the home insurance industry in B.C.?